Brad Jones (soccer)

-Bradley Scott Jones (born 19 March 1982) is an Australian professional footballer who plays as a goalkeeper for the Australian A-League team Perth Glory.
-He was a member of the Middlesbrough team for over a decade often playing on loan at a succession of lower league clubs: Stockport, Rotherham United, Blackpool and Sheffield Wednesday.
+Bradley Scott Jones (born 19 March 1982) is an Australian former professional footballer who played as a goalkeeper.
+He was a member of the Middlesbrough team for over a decade often playing on loan at a succession of lower league clubs: Stockport County, Rotherham United, Blackpool and Sheffield Wednesday.
 He also had a brief loan spell in Ireland with Shelbourne.
 In August 2010, he made a £2.3 million move to Liverpool where he spent four seasons, mostly in a back-up role.
 Jones then had two short stints, his final in England at Bradford City and then in the Netherlands at NEC, before joining Feyenoord on a one-year deal in August 2016.
 On 22 May 2017, he signed for another two years at Feyenoord following their title win in the Dutch Eredivisie.

 Club career

 Early career

-Jones was born in Armadale, a suburb of Perth, Western Australia, to English parents.
+Jones was born in Mount Nasura, a suburb of Perth, Western Australia, to English parents.
 A childhood Liverpool fan, he attended John Curtin Senior High School, graduating in 1998.
 Jones signed for Bayswater City SC in Western Australia.